swiss-territorial-data-lab/proj-streetview/README.md

 **With docker**

 A docker image provided by ultralytics and completed for this project is available in this repo.
-Its use is recommanded to run the deep-learning process with YOLOv11.
 Ensure you have the nvidia-container-toolkit installed first.

 ## Data

 The following input data are expected for the deep-learning part:

-* Panoramic images: streetview images with a constant size;
+* Panoramic images: street view images with a constant size;
 * Ground truth (GT): COCO file with the manhole annotations corresponding to the panoramic images;
 * Validated annotations: COCO file with only the manhole annotations that were validated by visual control.